 Job application forms

-That way even if the form crashed, at least you'll just be able to copy and paste your answers rather than writing them all out again.
+It’s also a smart idea to copy your responses into a separate document That way, even if the form crashes, you'll be able to copy and paste your answers rather than writing them all out again.

-How to make your CV great
+How to write a CV

-Sometimes when you apply for apprenticeships online, you'll just be asked to send across your CV, or attach your CV to your application.
+When you apply for apprenticeships online, you'll just be asked to send across your CV, or attach your CV to your application.

 Key things your CV should always include when applying for apprenticeships include:

-- Education: include your most recent qualification first, followed by second most recent and so on
+- EDUCATION: include your most recent qualification first, followed by second most recent and so on

-- Work experience: if you have relevant work experience, definitely mention it (include start/end dates).
+- WORK EXPERIENCE: if you have relevant work experience, definitely mention it (include start/end dates).
 Say what you did, where you worked, what your responsibilities were and what skills you took away from it

-- Skills and achievements: if you have any good extra-curricular activities or achievements that you can put down, it's worth doing so.
+- SKILLS AND ACHIEVEMENTS: if you have any good extra-curricular activities or achievements that you can put down, it's worth doing so.
 Again, try and relate them to the role

-- References: include details of people who employers can contact to find out more about you.
+- REFERENCES: include details of people who employers can contact to find out more about you.
 Ideally these should be professional, so former employers (or teachers if you haven't had any work experience).

 What are the benefits of doing an apprenticeship?